-Furthermore, several researchers have shared their online teaching practice experience [7], making a strong point with respect to the benefit of this type of training.

-Methods of setting up an online learning environment have also been explored [6], along with the need for distributed repositories for large testing databases [8].
-Going deeper into technological aspects, educational software design and implementation has been the key concern in [9][10].
-Software applications such as QUIZIT [15] and ASSIST [14] exist, which provide online testing facilities for questions whose correct answers respect a specific regular expression.
+Recent research in online evaluation has ranged from testing techniques based on quizzes [12, 28] to specific problem solving with creative answers [2].
+Grading in online settings has also been studied in the attempt to reduce time spent on grading by faculty [24].
+Furthermore, several researchers have shared their online teaching practice experience [27], making a strong point with respect to the benefit of this type of training.
+Methods of setting up an online learning environment have also been explored [3], along with the need for distributed repositories for large testing databases [18].
+Going deeper into technological aspects, educational software design and implementation has been the key concern in [11, 14, 16].
+Software applications such as QUIZIT [21] and ASSIST [10] exist and provide online testing facilities for questions whose correct answers respect a specific regular expression.

-Moreover, the research area of semantic web has strong ties with e-learning, providing means to personalize the learning process [11][13] and to meet eleaning requirements [12].
+Moreover, the research area of semantic web has strong ties with e-learning, providing means to personalize the learning process [5, 6, 19, 23, 26] and to meet e-learning requirements [20].
+Computer-adaptive test design has been largely explored in recent years, proving to be a very efficient modality for testing the knowledge level of users [4, 7, 8, 9, 15, 17, 22].